NishikiChisato/NishikiChisato/README.md

-### Hi there 👋 I'am NishikiChisato, the name comes from NishikiGiChisato.
+### Hi there 👋 I'm NishikiChisato, the name comes from NishikiGiChisato.

 I'm a student from GZHU(Guang Zhou University), currently a sophomore.